 Notice that the TSP Model was able to largely avoid the losses associated with the dot-com collapse and the financial crisis.
 This was achieved by dynamically reallocating investments into the F and G Funds during these periods of market turmoil.
 When the other funds resumed their ascent, the TSP Model shifted back into the market to capture the growth in those funds.

 Not only was the TSP Model able to outperform each of the TSP funds and the broader market, it did so with less portfolio volatility and overall risk.
-The table below contains a series of portfolio statistics that allow you to compare the performance of the TSP Model against each of the individual TSP funds.
+The table below contains a series of performance metrics that allow you to compare the TSP Model against each of the individual TSP funds.

 |Strategy||Compound Annual Return||Alpha1||Beta1||Standard Deviation||Maximum Drawdown||Sharpe Ratio||Sorentino Ratio||Treynor Ratio|

 |Data for 16-Year Period (2002 – 2017) 1 Benchmarked against the C Fund|

 - The TSP Model earned the highest compound annual return, while experiencing less than half the volatility (risk) of the other stock funds (C, S, and I Funds).